Paleolinguistics: Background

 The controversial hypotheses in question fall into two categories.
 Some of them involve the application of standard historical linguistic methodology in ways that raise doubts as to the validity of the hypothesis.
 A good example of this sort is the Moscow school of Nostraticists, founded by Vladislav Illich-Svitych and including Aharon Dolgopolsky, Sergei Starostin, and Vitaly Shevoroshkin, who have argued for the existence of Nostratic, a language macrofamily including the Indo-European, Afro-Asiatic, Altaic, Dravidian, and Kartvelian language families and sometimes other languages.
 They have established regular phonological correspondences, observed morphological similarities, and reconstructed a proto-language in accordance with the accepted methodology.
 Nostratic is not generally accepted, in part because critics have doubts about the accuracy of the correspondences and reconstruction.

 Other hypotheses are controversial because the methods used to support them are considered by mainstream historical linguists to be invalid in principle.
 Into that category fall proposals based on mass comparison, a technique in which relationships are postulated on basis of sets of words resembling each other in sound and meaning, without establishing phonological correspondences or carrying out a reconstruction.

 Prominent examples are the work of Joseph Greenberg and Merritt Ruhlen.
 Most linguists reject that method as unable to distinguish similarities from common ancestry from those from borrowing or chance.

-Paleolinguists

-Other linguists who may be considered paleolinguists due to their advocacy of long-range hypotheses include:

-John Bengtson, Knut Bergsland, Derek Bickerton, Václav Blažek, Robert Caldwell, Matthias Castrén, Björn Collinder, Albert Cuny, Igor Diakonov, Vladimir Dybo, Harold Fleming, Eugene Helimski, Otto Jespersen, Frederik Kortlandt, Samuel E. Martin, Roy Andrew Miller, Hermann Möller, Susumu Ōno, Holger Pedersen, Alexis Manaster Ramer, G.J.
-Ramstedt, Rasmus Rask, Jochem Schindler, Wilhelm Schmidt, Georgiy Starostin, Morris Swadesh, Henry Sweet, Vilhelm Thomsen, Vladimir N. Toporov, Alfredo Trombetti, and C.C.
-Uhlenbeck.

-An entirely different point of view underlies Mario Alinei's Paleolithic continuity theory, which is based on the doctrine of polygenism rather than that of monogenesis.

-Applications

-Many recent interdisciplinary research papers use paleolinguistics as one of their approaches.
-For example, evolutionary biologist Mark Pagel has written an article titled Ultraconserved words point to deep language ancestry across Eurasia that combines advanced novel statistical modeling techniques and computational methods with paleolinguistic arguments to give theoretical justification to the search for features of language that might be preserved across wide spans of time and geography.
-Another recent interdisciplinary paper, titled Ancestral Dravidian languages in Indus Civilization: ultraconserved Dravidian tooth-word reveals deep linguistic ancestry and supports genetics, written by Bahata Ansumali Mukhopadhyay, combines archaeological, archaeogenetic, historical and paleolinguistic arguments to establish that a significant population of Indus civilization spoke certain ancestral Dravidian languages.
-Another important research by Asko Parpola and Christian Carpelan combines archaeological and paleolinguistic evidence and argues that the IndoEuropean and Uralic proto-languages were both spoken in archaeological cultures of eastern Europe, and that even the predecessors and some of the successors of these cultures were in contact with each other.